Course Syllabus: FINM 32900, Winter 2025#

 • Teaching Assistants:

 • Note: Please include both TAs on all emails.
-However, students are strongly encouraged to post questions on the discussion page of the class GitHub repository here: Zoom link is available in the calendar on Canvas.
+However, students are strongly encouraged to post questions on the discussion page of the class GitHub repository here.

 • Website: Canvas will be used for grades and for publishing Zoom links only.
 Homework and notes will be posted on the course GitHub repo: finm-32900/finm-32900-data-science.
 Questions and other class-related discussions should be posted here as well.